tommy864/udpserver-rust/README.md

 # shitty_rust_udpserver
 learning rust so just posting a little project i made

-by no means is this meant to be impressive, i am open to **constructive** crticism
+by no means is this meant to be impressive, i am open to **constructive** criticism

+My discord is Tommy#1337